|

 Field, without knocking your own Weights, or those of your

+opponent, off the board.
 To start a contest, players decide by toss

 of a coin or other means, who shall shuffle first Weight